FinnIckler/CompCal/README.md

 2. Run npm install
 3. Run cdk deploy

+## Setting up the Calendar
+You can find instructions how to set CompCal up with your Calendar Client at setup.cal.ffgti.org

+## Subscribe to a Region:
+- Subscribe to a single Country: https://cal.ffgti.org/v0/{region code} e.g https://cal.ffgti.org/v0/GB
+- Subscribe to multiple Countries: https://cal.ffgti.org/v0/{region code}+{region code} e.g https://cal.ffgti.org/v0/GB+DE
+- Subscribe to a sub region: https://cal.ffgti.org/v0/{region code}/{subregion} e.g https://cal.ffgti.org/v0/US/California

 ## State of the Project
-Currently you can already subscribe to a Calendar using https://cal.ffgti.org/v0/{region code} (e.g https://cal.ffgti.org/v0/GB) and your favourite Calendar Client.
+You can already subscribe to the calendars by the means mentioned above.
 There are still a lot of features to come and some bugs to work out, especially around time zones for competitions.